nickTinMicrosoft/frontend_document_analysis/readme.md

 # Front End With Document Processing

 The frontend application was extrated from https://github.com/MSUSAzureAccelerators/Azure-Cognitive-Search-Azure-OpenAI-Accelerator.

-Original files are in Appsj --> Frontend --> App
+Original files are in Apps --> Frontend --> App

 To run locally do the following:
 1. clone repo